-In the U.S., infertility affects approximately 9% of men and 11% of women of reproductive age, and can take a physical and emotional toll on those who experience it.
+In the U.S., infertility affects approximately 20% of people who are of reproductive age.
+Others may need to undergo hormone therapy or egg preservation in order to prepare for a baby.
+All of this can take a physical and emotional toll on individuals and couples.
 Fortunately, there are a variety of treatment methods that can help those with infertility achieve their dream of parenthood.
 In vitro fertilization, or IVF, is one of the most popular options for making that dream a reality.

 Before you make the decision to go through IVF, though, it’s important to fully understand the financial implications of your choice, as cost is often considered the greatest barrier to IVF.
 Learn more about what to expect from IVF and how much it can cost you.